androiddevnotes/awesome-android-learning-resources/README.md

 - [Android Conferences](http://androidstudygroup.github.io/conferences) - List of Android Conferences.

 - [Android Dev Summit](https://developer.android.com/dev-summit) - Android Dev Summit.

+- [AndroidWorldwide](https://android-worldwide.com/) - Android Worldwide is an international collective of developer communities who like to put on a recurring special event for Android Devs, and related engineering specialties.

 - [droidcon](https://www.droidcon.com/) - Droidcon Berlin is where the industry's leading Android experts converge to support the Android platform and create a strong network for developers and companies.
 Starting with 300 attendees in 2009, we will attract well over 1300+ developers in 2021.